SC-TPP/LGBF/README.md

     > Average of Local Authority real denominator values within each Family Group, Code and Period combination
 - FamilyAv_NumDen_Real
     > Average created by summing the real numerator values and denominator values for each Family Group, Code and Period combination and dividing them together appropriately.
-- FamilyAv_LA_Cash
-    > Average of Local Authority cash values within each Family Group, Code and Period combination
-- FamilyAv_LA_Num_Cash
-    > Average of Local Authority cash numerator values within each Family Group, Code and Period combination
-- FamilyAv_LA_Den_Cash
-    > Average of Local Authority cash denominator values within each Family Group, Code and Period combination
-- FamilyAv_NumDen_Cash
-    > Average created by summing the cash numerator values and denominator values for each Family Group, Code and Period combination and dividing them together appropriately.
-- Key_CodePeriodFamily_Group
-    > Concatenated Code, Period and Family Group to create a relationship to Indicator Data.

 </details>

 ### Scottish Averages.csv